msikma/cmd-tokenize/readme.md

 splitCommand(command[, { options }])
 ```

 This function takes the exact same arguments as `parseCommand()` (all functions have the same interface), but only returns the input command split up into distinct arguments.
 Quoted arguments have their whitespace preserved and unescape logic is applied.
 An options argument can be passed but the options have no effect.
+If an array is passed, it is always returned verbatim.

 ***